phpjagadeesh/wikicinema/README.md

-# Wikicinema
+# WikiCinema

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+This project is an opensource project which will generate cinema details based on you serach.
+The project build with angularjs2.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

 ## Build